nekrutnikolai/mysite/content/about.md

 ---
-title: "About Me"
+title: "About"
-date: 2020-04-30T15:26:54-04:00
+date: 2021-02-07T21:26:54-04:00
 draft: false
 ---
 {{< figure src="/img/nikolai2.jpg" alt="A pic of me" position="center" style="border-radius: 8px;" title="Jo Hays Vista" titlePosition="center">}}

 ## Hi!
 Nice to meet you.

-My name is Nikolai Nekrutenko.
+I'm Nikolai—a **well-rounded individual** with an **appreciation for nature** who is an **aspiring engineer—a tinkerer at heart**.

+I enjoy spending time in the untouched wilderness with a [camera at my side](/gallery).

-My favorite hobby is model aviation.
-I fly planes any chance I get, and when they crash, build new ones.
-I built a [homemade Arduino-based CNC cutter](https://nikolaiteslovich.github.io/shmac/posts/2020/01/flite-test-tiny-trainer-kits/).
-The CNC allows me to quickly cut out new planes for myself and my club.
-The planes I fly do not last for very long anyway, on the order of a few weeks.
-This passion for aviation prompted me to start an [aeronautics club](https://nikolaiteslovich.github.io/shmac/) at my high school.
+I also find satisfaction in building, flying, and ultimately crashing RC aircraft and drones.
+This passion for aviation prompted me to start an [aeronautics club](https://shmac.netlify.app/) at my high school.

-Over the course of the pandemic, I have been indulging myself with more and more hobbies and projects.
-Particularly in no particular order: photography, drones, cryptocurrencies, microcontrollers, electronics, programming in Python, and—how could I forget—this website. **This is what this website is about, my hobbies!**
+Some of my other passions include, in no particular order, photography, content creation, drones, cryptocurrencies, electonics, programming, martial arts, languages, playing the guitar, and of course this website.